-8. Terms used in this IES which have already been defined by either the International Accounting Education Standards Board (IAESB) or other IFAC groups are set out below.
+8. Terms used in this IES which have already been defined by either the and explanations of the key terms used in the IESs and the Framework for International Education Standards for Professional Accountants are set out in the International Accounting Education Standards Board (IAESB) er other IFAC groups are set out below.
 Definitions and explanations of other key terms used in this IES are set out in the Framework for International Education Pronouncements.